 For example, news and current events were once only delivered in periodic intervals (i.e. – the newspaper and TV broadcasts).
 Now, we can simply pull a small device from our pocket and find the latest news minutes after it happens.
 “Just in time” is the reigning mentality of today’s world, which is defined by instant gratification.

 These cultural shifts have been a catalyst for how we approach learning and development within organizations.
-Today’s learners are beginning expect training and job-related assistance to be easily available right at the moment of need, as it is with other information sources.
+Today’s learners expect training and job-related assistance to be easily available right at the moment of need, as it is with other information sources.
 This rising expectation has spawned a new approach to training called “just-in-time” learning.

 While quite a lot has been written about just-in-time learning over the last few years, companies continually struggle with its implementation.
 Many recognize the importance of this new method but fail to use it successfully.
 To help with this challenge, we’ve assembled our 7 best practices for integrating just-in-time learning at your organization.